Former Mexican top cop found guilty of distributing 58 tons of cocaine

 López Obrador has largely shopped out Mexican policing to the armed forces, all the while focusing his attention on a series of pet projects, like a refinery and a tourist train in the country’s southeast.

-Senate Foreign Relations Committee Chairman Bob Menéndez (D-N.J.) last week in a Senate hearing on fentanyl trafficking called on the Biden administration to harden its approach towards López Obrador.
+Senate Foreign Relations Committee Chairman Bob Menendez (D-N.J.) last week in a hearing on fentanyl trafficking called on the Biden administration to harden its approach towards López Obrador.

-“We work with our Mexican friends with kid gloves on this issue and I just — it’s just fundamentally wrong,” said Menéndez.
+“We work with our Mexican friends with kid gloves on this issue and I just — it’s just fundamentally wrong,” Menendez said.